sebastianhutter/docker-nginx/README.md

 before the nginx service starts the configuration file is parsed with j2cli - https://github.com/kolypto/j2cli.
 This enables you to use additional environment variables in the nginx configuration and replace them on the fly

 ### ssl config
 If the environment variable CONFIG_GENERATE_SSL is set to 'yes' the entry point script will check for an exisitng private key and certificate in /etc/pki/tls/private/nginx.key and /etc/pki/tls/certs/nginx.crt.
 If the files dont exist they will be created automatically.

 If the environment variable is either missing or set to anything else then 'yes' (case-insensitive) no ssl certificates will be checked or generated

 You can change the name of the key and cert file by setting the environment variables CONFIG_SSL_KEY and CONFIG_SSL_CERT.

 To generate the certificate to set the environment variable CONFIG_SSL_SUBJ which will be used by openssl to generate the certificate without prompt

+### download custom landing page
+In addition the containers entrypoint script is able to directly download an index page via http/https. which can be displayed when accessing the default page To use this behaviour the script checks for the following environment variables.
+INDEX_URL=<url to index.html file>
+INDEX_USERNAME=<username for git authentication or http simple auth>
+INDEX_PASSWORD=<password for git authentication or http simple auth>